momentohq/client-sdk-go/examples/aws-lambda/README.md

 ## Prerequisites

-- Node version 14 or higher is required
+- Node version 20 or higher is required for deploying the CDK app.
-- To get started with Momento you will need a Momento Auth Token.
+- To get started with Momento you will need a Momento API key.
 You can get one from the [Momento Console](https://console.gomomento.com).
 Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining an auth token.

 ## Deploying the Simple Get Lambda